solvaholic/why40million/README.md

 # What solutions exist?
 How would I know, man?
 It's all a conspiracy, those three-letter government agencies are passing notes to each other and "40 million" is just a code word.

+Seriously, if we had imagined pre-existing solutions then this imaginary problem would have been less interesting.
+I wouldn't go so far as to call this "40 million" thing a conspiracy but be honest: It is a weird coincidence.

 # What will we do about it?
 Web site.
 Daily content updates.
 Automatically search for "40 million" and compute a narrative that ties together 2-4 search results we haven't talked about in the past 7 days.